 - The Daleks eventually divide into two factions.
 One is content to rule Skaro unopposed, while the other is more ambitious and intends to expand into space.
 The latter constructs a space fleet and leaves Skaro, embarking on a program of conquering other worlds.
 The expansionists do not attempt to maintain contact with the stay-at-homes and the two branches of the Dalek race pursue separate destinies thereafter.
 All the while, the Daleks remain unaware that a small group of Thals has also survived in a distant part of Skaro.

 - Around 1820, an off-course and damaged expansionist Dalek ship makes a forced landing on the planet Vulcan, which in the Doctor Who Universe orbits our Sun closer in than Mercury.
 [The story this occurs in was written at a time when some astronomers wrongly believed there might actually be such a planet.
-Star Trek probably ripped off the name from the same source, although their Vulcan isn’t located within the Solar System.]
+Star Trek probably took the name from the same source, although their Vulcan isn’t located within the Solar System.]
 Unable to take off again, the Dalek crew place themselves in suspended animation to await a rescue that never comes.

 - During the 1950s the British Experimental Rocket Group under Professor Bernard Quatermass launches the first men into orbit years ahead of their American and Soviet rivals and becomes drawn into conflict with several different hostile alien forces.